Openscapes/2022-swrcb/github-clinic/richard.md

 ## We can make headers.

-We can make lists – *note that lists need a carriage return before list items!*
+#### We can make lists – *note that lists need a carriage return before list items!*

 1. bananas
 2. tamales
 3. cakes
+4. donuts
+5. tomatoes

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: